-Knowing and understanding your skin type is the foundation to creating an effective skin routine that will deliver healthy and younger-looking skin.
-This knowledge will help you to buy the proper products for your skin.
-If you are unsure what type of category your skin falls into then we suggest you schedule an appointment with a board-certified dermatologist.
+Knowing and understanding your skin type is the foundation to creating an effective skin care routine for men that will deliver healthy and younger-looking skin.
+This knowledge will help you buy the correct products for your skin.
+If you are unsure what category your skin falls into, we suggest you schedule an appointment with a board-certified dermatologist.

 It is important to follow the directions on the product when exfoliating your face.
 Many products will only have you exfoliate 2 – 3 times a week and not every day.

-Application: Start by wetting your face with warm water and not hot water.
+Application: Start by wetting your face with warm water (not hot water).
 Add a small amount of product into the palm of your hand and gently massage it onto your wet face and neck area.
 Do not get the product into your eyes.
 Be sure to thoroughly rinse off the product.

-The next step in the routine is to wash/cleanse your face.
-You should wash your face daily with a mild cleanser or face wash in warm water and not with hot water.
+The next step in the skin care routine for men is to wash/cleanse your face.
+Wash your face daily with a mild cleanser or face wash in warm water (not with hot water).
 It is important that you do not use body soap to clean your face.
-The ingredients in a bar of soap can do damage to your skin causing it to age quickly.
-Remember, it is important to know your skin type so that you choose the best cleanser for your face.
+The ingredients in a bar of soap can damage your skin, causing it to age quickly.
+Remember, it is important to know your skin type so that you may choose the best cleanser for your face.

 Because you exfoliated your face first, you are now primed to wash away all dead skin, excess oil, and bacteria that were uncovered during the exfoliation process.

-It is best to wash your face twice a day (morning and evening) as well as after a workout session.
-This will help remove all dirt and impurities gathered throughout the day along with any sweat and oil produced from the overnight.
+It is best to wash your face twice a day (morning and evening) and after a workout session.
+This will help remove all dirt and impurities gathered throughout the day along with any sweat and oil produced overnight.

-Application: Start by wetting your face with warm water and not hot water.
+Application: Start by wetting your face with warm water (not hot water).
 Add a small amount of product into the palm of your hand and gently massage the product onto your wet face and neck area.
 Be sure to thoroughly rinse off the product.

-The third step in the daily routine is to shave.
-Some men shave every day and others less frequently.
+The third step in the skin care routine for men is to shave.
+Some men shave every day while others do less frequently.

 Don’t overlook a good shaving cream that moisturizes.

-Application: Start by wetting your face with warm water and not hot water.
+Application: Start by wetting your face with warm water (not hot water).
 Add the product into the palm of your hand and gently massage it onto your wet face and work the product into a lathery foam.

-Step four in the routine is to moisturize each time you wash and/or shave your face.
+The fourth step in the skin care routine for men is to moisturize each time you wash and/or shave your face.